BL0CK-X/BL0CK-X.github.io/_posts/2021-11-05-how-to-transfer-sol-with-code.md

 ## How to transfer SOL with code

-Need to programmatically transfer SOL?
-The Blockchain API has a "Transfer SOL, a token, or an NFT to another address" API endpoint.
+Need to programmatically transfer SOL? <a target="_blank" href="https://theblockchainapi.com">The Blockchain API</a> has a <a target="_blank" href="https://docs.theblockchainapi.com/#tag/Solana-Wallet/paths/~1v1~1solana~1wallet~1transfer/post">"Transfer SOL, a token, or an NFT to another address" API endpoint</a>.
 This will enable you to transfer an asset on the Solana blockchain reliably and easily in any coding language.

 ### Step 1: Get a free API key pair

-First, get a free API key pair here.
+First, get a free API key pair <a target="_blank" href="https://dashboard.theblockchainapi.com/api-keys?blog=subdomain-transfer-sol">here</a>.

 ### Step 2: Write the Transfer SOL request

 If you're going to use Python, I highly suggest going to Step 3.
 The purpose of Step 2 is to show people using other languages how to write the raw API requests.